The Upside-Down Way

 Amen.

-Now take a deep breath, pause, and ask: Where is God inviting me to lead from surrender today?
+Now take a deep breath, pause, and ask: Where's God inviting me to lead from surrender today?

 Ready to Go Deeper?